National Museum of the Pacific War: The Museum

+The Center for Pacific War Studies houses the archive, artifact collection, and the Carl I. Duncan Library.
+The Center contains thousands of manuscript collections, recordings, photographs, artwork, and publications that can be made available to researchers by appointment.
+Our research center focuses on educating and inspiring present and future generations about World War II in the Pacific Theater and the relevance of its lessons.

 On May 8, 1976, the 130th anniversary of the founding of Fredericksburg, the Japanese government gifted the museum with the Japanese Garden of Peace.
 The garden was designed by Taketora Saita as a replica of the private garden of Gensui The Marquis Tōgō (1848–1934), the main Imperial Japanese Navy commander in the Russo-Japanese War.
 Fleet Admiral Nimitz personally admired the Marquis Tōgō, having previously helped to establish a war memorial to the Japanese admiral.

 The outdoor Plaza of the Presidents was dedicated on September 2, 1995, the 50th anniversary of Fleet Admiral Nimitz' acceptance of the Japanese Instrument of Surrender aboard the USS Missouri (BB-63).
-The plaza is a tribute to the ten United States Presidents who served during World War II: Franklin D. Roosevelt (Commander in Chief), Harry S Truman (Commander in Chief), General of the Army Dwight D. Eisenhower (Army), John F. Kennedy (Navy), Lyndon B. Johnson (Navy), Richard Nixon (Navy), Gerald Ford (Navy), Jimmy Carter (Navy), Ronald Reagan (Army) and George H. W. Bush (Navy).
+The plaza is a tribute to the ten United States Presidents who served during World War II: Franklin D. Roosevelt (Commander in Chief), Harry S. Truman (Commander in Chief), General of the Army Dwight D. Eisenhower (Army), John F. Kennedy (Navy), Lyndon B. Johnson (Navy), Richard Nixon (Navy), Gerald Ford (Navy), Jimmy Carter (Navy), Ronald Reagan (Army) and George H. W. Bush (Navy).

 George H. W. Bush cut the ribbon in 1991 for the $3 million gallery bearing his name.
 The George H.W.
 Bush Gallery is home to an I.J.N.
 Ko-hyoteki class midget submarine (which participated in the attack on Pearl Harbor), a Japanese Kawanishi N1K "Rex" floatplane, and an American North American B-25 Mitchell.
 In 1991, the land for the Bush Gallery was bought from H-E-B Grocery.
 Money for the gallery was privately raised in the 1990s through the efforts of finance chairman Lee Bass and a board that included baseball star Nolan Ryan and Ernest Angelo, a former mayor of Midland.
 Admission tickets cover both museums.
 In addition, the museum is currently home to the PT boat PT-309.

 Bush later reflected that "terrifying experiences" of war helped him to become a man: "I have often wondered why me, why was I spared when others died."

 On December 7, 2009, the museum hosted the Grand Reopening of the newly expanded George H. W. Bush Gallery where the second floor houses the Nimitz Education and Research Center.
 Former President George H. W. Bush his wife Barbara, along with Texas Governor Rick Perry, cut the ribbon.
 The ceremony was attended by survivors of the Attack on Pearl Harbor, and drew a crowd of 5,000 people.